spotinst/help/src/docs/spot-pc/features/concepts/README.md

 This section covers concepts and policies that are specific to Spot PC to help define terms used in the documentation and the Spot PC console.

 ## Spot PC Hierarchy
 Spot PC is organized in a way to maximize the flexibility fo the access and control of Spot PC resources.
 Multiple layers of organization exist to achieving this goal.
-This diagram illustrates each layer from organization to users:
+This diagram illustrates each layer from organization to users:<br>
 <img src="/spot-pc/_media/features-concepts-01.png" width="500"> </a>

 ### Spot Group